tailwarden/komiser/README.md

 ## Users

-If you'd like to have your company represented and are using OpenFaaS please give formal written permission below via a comment on this [thread](https://github.com/mlabouardy/komiser/issues/76) or  via email to contact@komiser.io.
+If you'd like to have your company represented and are using Komiser please give formal written permission below via a comment on this [thread](https://github.com/mlabouardy/komiser/issues/76) or  via email to contact@komiser.io.

 We will need a URL to a svg or png logo, a text title and a company URL.